ME-ICA/tedana/docs/contributing.rst

 We have set up tedana so that releases automatically mint a new DOI with Zenodo;
 a guide for doing this integration is available `here`_.
-You can also `learn more about DueCredit`_ and why citing software is important.

     .. _`upload it to PyPi`: https://packaging.python.org/tutorials/packaging-projects/#uploading-the-distribution-archives
     .. _`guide for creating a release on GitHub`: https://help.github.com/articles/creating-releases/
     .. _`Release-drafter`: https://github.com/apps/release-drafter
     .. _here: https://guides.github.com/activities/citable-code/
-    .. _`learn more about DueCredit`: https://github.com/duecredit/duecredit